The celebrated and highly influential company 'Herman Miller' has produced some of America's most timeless and iconic modern design furniture.

 De Pree embraced this new direction, releasing a range of furniture designed by Rhode.
 The range captured the new ethic of the company and was surprisingly successful.
 Unfortunately Rhode passed away shortly afterwards and De Pree was left needing a new design champion.

-Under George Nelson's talented design direction (1946-1972), Hermann Miller became an internationally respected name synonymous with 'modern furniture'.
+Under George Nelson's talented design direction (1946-1972), Herman Miller became an internationally respected name synonymous with 'modern furniture'.
 Nelson revised the signage and branding and employed key architects, sculptors and designers.